10 PPC Management Tips for a Better Landing Page

 Consider calls to action and aspiration in your headline.
 Here are a few examples we’ve seen that have caught our eye:

-7. Don’t use the word SUBMIT! – Refrain from using the stereotypical and overused word, “Submit” on your CTA form.
-It’s too vague and customers can find it a bit spammy.
+7. Don’t use the word SUBMIT! – Refrain from using the stereotypical and overused word “Submit” on your CTA form.
+It’s too vague, and customers can find it a bit spammy.
 Instead, use a phrase that correlates closer to what the CTA is.
 Make them excited about giving you their information.
 They should feel like they’re getting something back from you.
 Try wording such as:

-8. Trust Symbols – There are a lot of fakes on the Internet, and people are wary about giving their information to anyone, especially a website that they do not know.
-If your site has worked with well-known companies, uses security, is part of organizations like the BBB, put these logos on your landing page to add accreditation and trust to your company.
+8. Trust Symbols – There are a lot of fakes on the Internet, and people are wary about giving their information to anyone, especially a website they do not know.
+If your site has worked with well-known companies, uses security, or is part of organizations like the BBB, put these logos on your landing page to add accreditation and trust to your company.